Actify

 The Assessment (Week 1)

-Monday — send invite, Friday — deadline
+Monday — send invite, Friday — soft deadline

 Slack/Teams message